camunda/camunda-docs/versioned_docs/version-8.1/components/integration-framework/connectors/out-of-the-box-connectors/googledrive.md

 ### Create a new file from a template

 ![Google Drive Connector new file from template example](../img/connectors-googledrive-new-file-filled.png)

+To create a new file from a template, take the following steps:

 1. Set the required credentials in the **Authentication** section.
 See the [relevant appendix entry](#how-can-i-authenticate-my-connector) to find out more.
 2. In the **Select Operation** section, set the field value **Operation Type** as **Create File from template**.